 Getting back to life through adaptation or compensation:

-If you feel limited by what you can do at work or home, contact Sports and Spinal Physiotherapy to talk to one of our Occupational Therapists.
+If you feel limited by what you can do at work or home, contact Mid North Coast Allied Health to talk to one of our Occupational Therapists.
 If routine daily tasks like dressing, bathing or cooking are getting harder, help is available.